mochoabuilds/-cognition-/README.md

 ## 3 VERY DEEP MULTI-STREAM NETWORK

-* Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a spatial network that recognizes objects, a temporal network that recognizes actions and an optical flow network that captures temporal structure (i.e. goods being put in a shopping bag vs. removed from shopping bag).
-We use a deep architecture to encode representations into the network to better recognize human-object interactions in raw unseen corner store video streams.
+* Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a spatial network that recognizes objects, a temporal network that recognizes actions and an optical flow network that captures temporal structure (i.e. objects put in a shopping bag vs. objects removed from shopping bag).
+We use a deep architecture to encode representations into the mult-stream network to better recognize human-object interactions in raw unseen corner store video streams.

 ## 3.1 SYSTEM ARCHITECTURE

-* Our architecture handles data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc.
+* Our architecture handles data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc. We rely on NVIDIA's Jetpack SDK for libraries, APIs, debugging kits and optimization.

 ## 3.2 NETWORK PRETRAINING